Test Track is located in World Discovery at EPCOT. Design and test your own car on this exhilarating attraction.

 Location

-Restroom: Facilities are located on the path between “Mouse Gear” and Test Track, and at the “Odyssey Center” near the Future World-World Showcase border.
+Restroom: Facilities are located on the path between “Creations Shop” and Test Track.
+In addition, there are facilities at the “Odyssey” near the World Dicovery-World Showcase border.

 Smoking Location: Smoking is permitted in designated smoking areas only.
 Disney parks are smoke free.